-Iowa Democrats to release first results after presidential caucus chaos
+Iowa Democrats to release partial results after presidential caucus chaos

 DES MOINES, Iowa (Reuters) - Iowa’s Democrats promised to begin to release long-delayed results on Tuesday afternoon from the party’s chaotic first voting in its process of picking a candidate to face Republican Donald Trump in November’s U.S. presidential election.

-Troy Price, the party’s state chairman, said more than 50% of results from the Iowa caucuses would be released at 5 p.m.
-ET (2200 GMT), 21 hours after voters gathered Monday night to choose a Democratic candidate in schools and community centers around the state.
+After a confusing night when technological snafus prevented the announcement of a winner from voting at over 1,600 caucus sites in Iowa, more than 50% of results will be released at 5 p.m.
+ET (2200 GMT), said Troy Price, the party’s state chairman.

-Officials blamed inconsistencies related to a new mobile app used for vote counting for the highly unusual delay in releasing results in the state that traditionally kicks off a U.S. presidential election year.
+Officials blamed inconsistencies related to a new mobile app used for vote counting for the unusual delay in the state that traditionally kicks off a U.S. presidential election year.

-The delay enraged Iowa Democrats worried that the confusion would play into Trump’s hands and prompted some Democratic candidates’ campaigns to question whether the results would be legitimate.
+The uncertainty enraged Iowa Democrats worried that it would only strengthen Trump’s bid for re-election and prompted some Democratic candidates’ campaigns to question whether the results would be legitimate.

-It was a clumsy start to 2020 voting, after a tumultuous presidential campaign four years ago that produced a surprise winner in Trump and led to a two-year federal investigation into election interference by Russia.
+“I just don’t understand what that means to release half of the data.
+So, I think they ought to get it together and release all of the data,” said U.S Senator Elizabeth Warren, campaigning in New Hampshire.

-“Every second that passes undermines the process a little bit,” said Roger Lau, campaign manager for U.S. Senator Elizabeth Warren.
+It was a clumsy start to 2020 voting, after a bad-tempered presidential campaign four years ago was also hit by allegations of hacking and disinformation that led to a two-year federal investigation into election interference by Russia.

 Republicans asked how Democrats could run the country if they could not conduct a caucus while Trump mocked the Democrats on Twitter, calling the delay an “unmitigated disaster.”

 Campaign aides for former Vice President Joe Biden cited gross failures in the caucuses.
-“We have real concerns about the integrity of the process,” Biden spokeswoman Kate Bedingfield told CNN on Tuesday.

-“It looks like a disorganized mess,” said Jessica Leonard, 41, who runs a food truck in Winterset, Iowa.
+“What we’re saying is there are some inconsistencies, that the process, the integrity, is at stake.
+And the Iowa Democratic Party needs to check that data, check it again, check it a third time, check it a fourth time, because it’s important to get it right,” Biden campaign senior adviser Symone Sanders told reporters.

-She said she normally votes Democratic but that she was so furious by the “fiasco” that she might vote for Trump in the Nov.
-3 election.
-“It’s like they are setting up Trump to win again.
-It’s just a huge embarrassment.”
+“It looks like a disorganized mess,” said Jessica Leonard, 41, who runs a food truck in Winterset, Iowa and normally votes Democratic.

 After more than a year of campaigning and more than $800 million in spending, the results in Iowa had been expected to provide some answers for Democrats desperately trying to figure out how to beat the businessman-turned-president.